 Offsite construction the new norm post-COVID?

 Almost every sector of the economy has been severely impacted by the pandemic.
 However, recent studies by AMA Research (specialists in construction industry research) suggest that the construction industry will experience an upturn from the Covid-19 pandemic.
 Offsite construction is set to become the new norm.
-Into the future, offsite construction presents a number of advantages for the ‘new normal’, using a factory environment, modern production methods and increased efficiency matching the requirements of fast track building projects.
+Into the future, it presents a number of advantages for the ‘new normal’, using a factory environment, modern production methods and increased efficiency matching the requirements of fast track building projects.

 Arriving on site with a building which is almost complete and ready to install can only be a positive in achieving speed, quality and efficiency combined with value, safety and performance.